mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 ##### 4.1.1.3 `OpenAIConnection` {#openaiconnection}

 `OpenAIConnection` is a specialization of [GenAICommons.Connection](/appstore/modules/genai/genai-commons/#connection) which is associated to the `Configuration`.
-To make the operations more compatible and interchangeable with operations from other GenAI connectors, the chat completions operations technically accept `Connection` objects.
-However, internally they require the specialization `OpenAIConnection` which should be created beforehand, refer to a `Configuration` object and then passed to the operation.
+To make the operations more compatible and interchangeable with operations from other GenAI connectors based on top of the GenAI commons module, the chat completions operations technically accept `Connection` objects.
+However, internally they require the specialization `OpenAIConnection` which should be created beforehand and are associated to a [Configuration](#configuration-entity) object.

 ##### 4.1.1.4 `ConfigurationTest` {#configurationtest}